-Increasing public and stakeholders' awareness of the Court is a priority for the ORSCC.
-As such, the ORSCC will continue to dedicate resources aimed at ensuring its communication and outreach strategies remain effective and continue to meet the evolving needs of Canadians.
-Various initiatives will be pursued in 2019-2020, including "Cases in Brief", i.e. plain language summaries of the Court's decisions.
+Increasing public and stakeholders' awareness of the Court and increasing the information available to the public is a priority for the ORSCC.
+As such, the ORSCC will continue to dedicate resources aimed at ensuring that its communications and outreach strategies remain effective and continue to meet the evolving needs of Canadians.
+Various initiatives will be continued in 2020-21, including "Cases in Brief", i.e. plain language summaries of the Court's decisions and the "Year in Review", an annual document describing the Court's activities during the preceding year.
+The ORSCC will also build on the success of the Court's visit to Winnipeg in September 2019 and will consider the possibility of holding similar events in the future.
+Based on available resources, it will also examine further methods of communicating with Canadians, including the increased use of social media platforms, the use of videos for major announcements and for explaining how the Court works, and the continued modernization of its website.